 Un-bee-lievable!
-A researcher at Nachusa Grasslands spotted a rusty patched bumble bee, which is a federally- and state-endangered species.
+Awhile back, we reported that a researcher at Nachusa Grasslands spotted a rusty patched bumble bee, which is a federally- and state-endangered species.
 The bee was discovered in a prairie planting, which shows that Nachusa’s prairie restoration efforts are thriving and providing habitat for wildlife.

 Why You Should Visit

 Blanding’s turtles and many other uncommon or rare animals call Nachusa home.
 Grassland birds — including grasshopper sparrows, dickcissels and Henslow’s sparrows — perch in the colorful prairie grasses, alongside the state’s largest populations of federally-threatened prairie bush clover.
 And in October 2014, bison returned to Nachusa.
 In total, the preserve is home to 700 native plant species and 180 species of birds.